Exercising, But Not Losing Weight? Change Things up to Get More Out of Exercise

 When people tell me their weight loss stories, they often say the first step was going back to the gym.
 If weight loss for health is your goal, the gym or some form of exercise should ideally be a part of the journey.
-But using exercise alone as the only weight loss strategy can lead to disappointment, and very little weight loss, without the right approach.
+However, using exercise alone as the sole weight loss strategy can lead to disappointment and minimal weight loss without the right approach.

 Becoming more active almost always improves heart health, insulin resistance, mood, muscle tone, and strength.
 But a lack of weight loss progress can be discouraging, even despite the other benefits of exercise.
 If weight loss isn't happening, exercise can be uncomfortable and cause wear and tear on weight-bearing joints.
 Overall, a very active lifestyle for the purpose of weight loss can become demotivating and difficult to maintain.1